stelligent/stelligent-u/15-Kubernetes/README.md

   - Change the image to `nginx:alpine`
   - Change the `replicas` field to have the value `10`
 - Open a second terminal and run the command `watch -n .5 kubectl get pods`
+  - `watch` is generally available on UNIX-compatible shells, but is not necessarily required for this lab.
+You may need to install it from your package manager if it is not available.
 - Open a third terminal and run the command
   `watch -n .5 kubectl get deployments`
 - Deploy the new definition file `nginx-deployment-lab41.yaml`